xLeitix/jcloudscale/docs/Documentation.md

     		.withSshKey(sshKeyName))
       .build();

 Additionally, don't forget to setup and configure AciveMQ server as it was described [above](Documentation.md#configuring-message-queue-server).
+Instead of building your own ActiveMQ server image, you may consider using a pre-built image `ami-ad5fbdda`.

 #  Event-Based Monitoring